That's right, Johnny Donovan, the handsome Walter E. Williams filling in.

 Now, by the same token, if you ask me, Williams, how many minutes today have you been thinking about white people?

-Now, because people don't don't care about you one way or the other does not mean that they wish you goodwill, ill will, or no will.
+Now, because people don't care about you one way or the other does not mean that they wish you goodwill, ill will, or no will.

-Now, if Professor Alshin's vision of the world is correct, then what are its implications for anybody black, white, purple, or green, the major implication is that one's destiny for the most part is is in its own hands.
+Now, if Professor Alshon's vision of the world is correct, then what are its implications for anybody?

-That is how you make it in this world for the most part depends on what you do as opposed to whether people like or dislike you.
+That is, how you make it in this world, for the most part, depends on what you do as opposed to whether people like or dislike you.

-In other words, in order to be and which was kind of implied in some of the questions in the last hour, in order to be successful in this world, what do you have to do?
+In other words, in order to be, and which was kind of implied in some of the questions in the last hour, in order to be successful in this world, what do you have to do?

 Well, you have to find ways to please your fellow man.